 Once you add meaning to your data and create suggestions based on it, you have a data analysis report.

 A vital detail everyone should know about data analysis reports is their accessibility for everyone in your team, and the ability to innovate.
 Your analysis report will contain your vital KPIs, so you can see where you’re reaching your targets and achieving goals, and where you need to speed up your activities or optimize your strategy.
 If you can uncover trends or patterns in your data, you can use it to innovate and stand out by offering even more valuable content, services, or products to your audience.

 Data analysis is vital for companies for several reasons.

 Trusting your intuition is fine, but relying on data is safer.
 When you can base your action plan on data that clearly shows that something is working or failing, you won’t only justify your decisions in front of the management, clients, or investors, but you’ll also be sure that you’ve taken appropriate steps to fix an issue or seize an important opportunity.

+According to Databox’s State of Business Reporting, most companies stated that regular monitoring and reporting improved progress monitoring, increased team effectiveness, allowed them to identify trends more easily, and improved financial performance.
 Data analysis makes it easier to understand your business as a whole, and each aspect individually.
 You can see how different departments analyze their workflow and how each step impacts their results in the end, by following their KPIs over time.
 Then, you can easily conclude what your business needs to grow – to boost your sales strategy, optimize your finances, or up your SEO game, for example.